UREVO Strol 1 Pro Foldable Treadmill Review

 What Other Treadmills Should You Consider?

-While we really liked this machine, it has limitations.
+While we thought this machine was great, it does have some limitations.
 If your ambitions are bigger than its running deck, check out the Echelon Stride, which still folds but has the longest running surface of any treadmill we've tested.
 It also features a fold-down handrail but can't be used under a deck like the other compact treadmills in our test.
 If you don't want or need the incline adjustability, the Urevo 2 in 1 is an excellent choice and saves you some money and space.